 Enabling this vision, however, meant transforming the "opportunity sites"-that Areso and other city workers identified-into developable land, which required massive investment, commitment, and cooperation throughout government.
-(See Appendix 6: Map and photos of some of Bilbao's "opportunity sites".)
+(See Appendix 6 for a map of Bilbao's "opportunity sites.")
 No private entity had the resources to finance a transformation of such scale, nor was any private investor willing to put money into a specific plot unless the whole riverside was to be transformed.
-Neither did any single public entity have adequate resources to fund a project on that scale.
+Neither did any single public entity have adequate resources to fund a project of that size.